 Bessie Bloom Wessel was unique in her contributions to life in New England, both as an active citizen and as a scholar.
-A charter member of Temple Beth-el of New London, Connecticut, Wessel served on many important committees and published numerous studies of ethnic issues in the region.
+She worked with immigrants, served on several committees, and produced significant ethnic studies.

 Westheimer forever changed America's ideas of sexual education and literacy by highlighting positive attitudes towards sex through the lens of Orthodox Judaism.
 After working in a number of positions involving sex education, family planning, and sex therapy, Westheimer found her niche when she did a guest appearance on a local radio show.
 The audience response was so positive that she was soon hosting her own show.

 She is said to have been the second Jewish probation officer in the United States and the first to supervise all the Jewish cases in Philadelphia.

 Those who initiated the struggle against white slavery in Europe and America were women.
 For Jewish women, this was their first attempt to cope publicly with a social issue that had such broad implications.
 Thanks to them, thousands of young Jewish women were saved from prostitution.

 Her autobiographical poems are about her journey through life.

 In 1901, Rosalie (Rose) Loew became acting attorney in chief of the New York Legal Aid Society.
 She was the first woman to hold that post.